NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 ![impulse scene](./changing-pixel-plot.png)

-It turns out that real world video motion generally acts in the same way.
-At the pixel level (looking at the time history of a single pixel) the values change more like a random unpredictable step function than in any other way.
+Real world video (from the perspective of each individual pixel) generally follows this behavior whenever there is motion.
+It doesn't matter if the motion is due to a foreground object moving, or the the entire camera moving within the scene.
+At the pixel level (looking at the time history of a single pixel) the values change more like a random unpredictable step function with no meaningful frequency information (beyond steady vs. changing.)

-**The important take away:** When there is visual motion in video (either due to objects moving or the camera moving) the Fourier series approximation shows energy at all the different non-zero frequency modes, and also a need for a high number of terms to accurately approximate the original time series step behavior.
+**The important take away:** When there is visual motion in video (either due to objects moving or the camera moving) the Fourier series approximation generally shows energy at all the different non-zero frequency modes, and also a need for a high number of terms to accurately approximate the original time series step behavior.

 This means that DMD can show the difference between moving or non-moving regions of video, but in the general case, very little